Blog

 Actualizing the Grand Providentia Projections – Peace, Power, Love and Riches, Going Global

 I envision at least 60 percent of the sculpture being cast in Silicon Bronze – an industry standard alloy comprised of 94-96% copper, 3% silicon and other trace elements such as manganese, zinc and tin.
-Copper is an excellent conductor of electrical and thermal energy and therefore I surmise that it will conduct and transfer our collective conscious energy just as well.
+Copper is an excellent conductor of electrical and thermal energy and therefore I surmise that it will conduct and transmit our collective conscious energy just as well.
 The historical significance of bronze in the human story also lends to the idea that the GP Projections will reunite the people with the planet and reignite an ages-old instinct to heal our species and preserve the environment that our continued existence depends upon.
 The bronze alloy was originally formulated to enhance some of the least desirable properties of copper, primarily its relatively low tensile strength, but in large scale cast-bronze applications, the bronze castings still often require the added support of a stainless-steel armature to ensure structural integrity.
-I imagine that the reflective orb in the bottom section of each projection will be cast in stainless-steel (mirror polished) and that the superstructure which supports the bronze castings (skins) and various other components will be constructed with manufactured stainless-steel stock as determined by our knowledgeable collaborators, the engineers and the architects.
+I imagine that the reflective orb in the bottom section of each projection will be cast in stainless-steel (mirror polished) and that the superstructure which supports the bronze castings (skins) and various other components will be constructed with manufactured stainless-steel stock as determined by our knowledgeable collaborators (the engineers and the architects).
 I estimate that stainless-steel will comprise about 10-15% of the overall weight of each Projection.
 The remaining 25-30% percent of the materials used in each of the sculptures will be considered ‘power enhancers’.
 These additional materials will be collaboratively chosen for their unique qualities and their perceived potential to enhance the transmission and reception of positive conscious energy.
-Intuition tells me that each of the Projections should be constructed using a predetermined percentage of ‘project appropriate’ and ethically sourced natural resources local to the installation site (contingent upon availability).
-The law of attraction posits that an energy transmitted will attract like energies to the source of transmission.
-The GP Projections will be materialized focal points for positive collective consciousness, so this implies that our collective intentions during the construction and installation of each Projection will have an exponential effect on the attractive qualities of all the other Projections, worldwide.
+For these particular materials, I think it makes sense to use elements which naturally occur in our environment or compounds made primarily from elemental sources.
+Intuition tells me that each of the Projections should be constructed using a predetermined percentage of ‘project appropriate’ and ethically sourced natural resources local to the installation site and contingent upon availability.
+Another idea is to trade local natural resources between two GP Projection sites; if one location has an abundance of quartz or marble and the other is known for the purity of their porcelain, form a mutually beneficial partnership between those host cities.
+Sharing will promote unity and goodwill between these distant communities, and it will also increase the effectiveness of the GPPs in both locations.

 In the autumn of 2006, when I began sculpting the original Providentia, my creative aspirations were at an all-time high.
 So, despite the fact that my access to resources was exceedingly limited, I consciously set intentions to enlarge the design at a later date.
 It’s been nearly twenty years since its conception, and I believe that there’s no time like the present to manifest the GP Projections.